 Sometime in the late eighties, Coyote’s CityWorks program got its name and definition after being asked to create a 12 X 12 movie screen frame for Entros, a former Seattle supper club.
 Coyote’s first commission!
 A prominent artist gathered 8 kids who fabricated a quasi-classical design out of dried noodles and beans.
 CityWorks!
 Every year up to three or five commercial, nonprofit or community organizations have commissioned Coyote Cityworks kids to create site specific art.
 Working with a professional artist, the kids have filled the windows of Barney’s New York, Mario’s, the Bon Marche and Macy’s; welded the Grapple Boys bike rack sculpture that is installed at the Design Center; and hand-cut vinyl artwork that fills the light box in the Pacific Place concourse.

 Coyote has grown gracefully from 13 to 45 to 105 and incrementally on up to 800 kids annually before the turning point year of 2011 when Coyote opened its very own campus.
-Currently 1,300 kids enroll each year.
+Currently more than 1,700 kids enroll each year.
 No organization could accomplish this without the expertise of countless individuals who have contributed to it becoming the ship-shape organization that it is today.
 The directors, staff, teachers, board members, community supporters and artists all share an airtight belief in granting all kids from across the city scores of opportunities to open up their minds, discover their intellectual independence, and embrace creativity.

 Marybeth Satterlee, Program Director / Co-Founder